hubenchang0515/Cryptography/README.md

 # Cryptography
 A simple cryptography hash functions library of C programming luanguage.
-* Only work in LITTLE_ENDIAN machine.
+* Hasn't been tested in big-endian machine.

 ## Note
 May need ``-fno-strict-aliasing`` compiling option.